xlladdins/xll/docs/Excel4MacrosE-G.md

 | 5                | Center point                                 |
 | 6                | Midpoint of the most counterclockwise radius |

-Item\_text    is a selection code that specifies which item of a chart to select.
+Item\_text&nbsp;&nbsp;&nbsp;&nbsp;is a selection code that specifies which item of a chart to select.
 See the chart form of SELECT for the item\_text codes to use for each item of a chart.

   - > If item\_text is omitted, it is assumed to be the currently
     > selected item.